canyon289/canyon289.github.io/dev/content/NonProgrammer.md

 * Intent of series and introduction
 * What Programming without being a Programmer means
-* Why Programming could be very helpful for your life and career
+* Why Programming could be beneficial for your life and career
-* Why Programming could be very bad for your life and career
+* Why Programming could be detrimental for your life and career
 * My lessons and experiences writing code as a non programmer
 * Steps I'm taking in the future